 Average tax: 53.75 cents per gallon

-Gas taxes in North Carolina are higher than average.
-Before 2015, they were determined by a formula that moved the rate up or down every six months in step with wholesale fuel prices.
+Before 2015, North Carolina's higher-than-average gasoline tax was determined by a formula that moved the rate up or down every six months in step with wholesale fuel prices.

 In an attempt to control this wacky tax, the state legislature decided to fix the state's gas tax at 34 cents by the end of 2016.